Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 **4. Monitoring your jobs**

-Once you have an analysis running, its important to monitor your software to determine whether it is effectively utilizing the computational resources you have allocated to it.
+Once you have an analysis running, it's important to monitor your software to determine whether it is effectively utilizing the computational resources you have allocated to it.
 Understanding what resources your pipeline utilizes can help you scale up/down your compute so that you are not wasting resources or hitting resource limits that may slow down your pipeline.
 Many bioinformatic pipelines are “bursty” in nature, meaning different steps in a single pipeline may have vastly different computing requirements.
-Some steps/tools may have high memory requirements but only utilise a small number of threads, while others may multithread quite well across a large number of threads but require minimal memory.
+Some steps/tools may have high memory requirements but only utilize a small number of threads, while others may multithread quite well across a large number of threads but require minimal memory.

 A great way to monitor the computational resources your jobs use are simple programs like <a href="https://hisham.hm/htop/">htop</a> that allow fast real-time monitoring of basic metrics like CPU thread and RAM usage using graphs made of Unicode characters.